Logo

 This is where point cloud surveying and scan-to-BIM play a decisive role.
 By generating highly accurate digital replicas of existing buildings and environments, project teams can identify design constraints and inform decisions from the earliest stages.

 For new builds, these scans continue to deliver value.
-As projects progress, point cloud support for as-built verification is critical, to ensure that installation positions, builders’ work in connection (BWIC) and other key components match the model.
+As projects progress, point cloud support for as-built verification is critical, ensuring that installation positions, builders' work in connection (BWIC) and other key components match the model.
 This reduces the risk of costly discrepancies between design intent and site reality.

 On schemes valued at more than £25 million, coordination is no longer optional.
 Poorly aligned models, unstructured data or unvalidated information can lead to delays measured in months and costs measured in millions.

-Digital coordination and information management address these risks, by integrating design models, detecting clashes early and structuring data according to government standards.
+Digital coordination and information management address these risks by integrating design models, detecting clashes early and structuring data in line with government standards such as ISO 19650.
 This means that project teams can ensure compliance while keeping time and cost under control.

-The government has made clear that value for money is central to the Pipeline.
+The government has made clear that value for money is central to the pipeline.
 That means avoiding the inefficiencies of rework, dispute and delay.
-By embedding coordination and IM from the outset, projects maintain a clear “digital thread” - an unbroken chain of accurate information from concept through to completion.
+By embedding coordination and information management from the outset, projects maintain a clear digital thread, an unbroken chain of accurate information from concept through to completion.

 Digital technology creates transparency, builds trust and provides a foundation for innovation.
 It enables the industry to respond faster to challenges, adapt designs in real time and deliver assets that perform better throughout their lifecycle.